Elite. What does that even mean? To achieve a level that is above the norm. Here is a humble story of a man who does that and how you too can do it.

 Just as Jeff did, he just got up every morning and saw to it that he just put in a little time.
 That’s all you have to focus on now.

 Do not get ahead of yourself.
 Just get started on it.
-This is the most important part.
+It is the most critical part.
 Why?
-Because one of the biggest reason people never accomplish something is they never got started.
+Because one of the most significant reasons people never accomplish something is they never got started.

 Focus on starting.
 Focus on the beginning.
-When can I begin now?
+What can I begin now?
 Starting is present; it is your reality today.
 It is the only place that you can make a difference.

 The present is the only place you can ever take action; it is the only way you can influence your future.
 Goals of tomorrow are rarely achieved unless they are started today.
 However small, do something today.

-While you prepare your fitness routines or plans or whatever it is that you want to get dialed in, just do something, anything today.
+While you prepare your fitness routines or plans or whatever it is that you want to get dialed in, do something, anything today.
 Soon tomorrow will be the present and will you neglect that too?
-Tomorrow is an illusion; all you have is the now.
+Tomorrow is an illusion.

 After you have started, it’s good to realize that taking it slow at first.